 Be aware of any Ug99 biosecurity measures that may be in place for incoming goods and conveyances.
 Industry advice notices are reviewed regularly and could change.

 Secure any suspect specimens

 Containment is critical.

 If you suspect you have seen Ug99 in cereal crops, take a photo and record the location.

 Any detections of Ug99 must be reported to the authorities.

 If you receive or work around goods imported from overseas, including mail, you need to be vigilant to stem rust symptoms from Ug99 and other exotic pests.

-If you see an unusual pest, secure the goods to limit the movement of the pest and immediately report it to the Department of Agriculture and Water Resources SEE.
+If you see an unusual pest, secure the goods to limit the movement of the pest and immediately report it to the Department of Agriculture's SEE.
 SECURE.
 REPORT.
 Hotline 1800 798 636 or by using the online form.